ALWAYS TRAINING.... NEVER TRAINED!

 ** Rimfire firearms (.22LR, .22WMR, .17HMR, etc) will not be allowed in class without prior approval of the instructor.

 YES, with the exception of the Intro to firearms, beginner shooter, and UTAH Non-Resident CCW Courses.
-The Defensive Pistol I, Defensive Pistol II and CCW Courses were developed specifically for people who intend to carry a concealed weapon for defensive purposes.
+The Defensive Pistol I and CCW Courses were developed specifically for people who intend to carry a concealed weapon for defensive purposes.
 These courses involve drawing, moving and shooting from a concealed out of waistband holster.
 This means that you must have a demonstrated level of basic competency and experience handling, drawing and firing a holstered handgun under timed conditions on a firing range.

 Unfortunately HFFT Inc does not have the ability to "rent" firearms to students.
 Some HFFT Instructors may have a secondary firearm to use if your primary firearm fails; however this is not a guarantee and students should be prepared if their firearm becomes disable and non-repairable during the course.